 My last stop in southern Spain was Granada and its impressive Alhambra – the town’s monolithic, dominating Red Fort, built in 889.

-The site was absolutely packed with visitors of all nationalities but is a genuine spectacle.
-The outer gardens of the fort are designed to give a pleasing sense of geometric symmetry that only grows the further you go into the fort.
+The site was packed with visitors of all nationalities but is a genuine spectacle.
+The outer gardens provide a pleasing sense of geometric symmetry that only increases as visitors head further into the fort.

 If you think Spain is all boozy, Brit-filled beaches then why not take a trip to Andalucía?
 Almeria and Granada will show you a different side of the country.

-Have you been to Andalucía?
-There’s a good chance you’d enjoy Morocco too.
+(Engagement Editor: Have you been to Andalucía?
+There’s a good chance you’d enjoy Morocco too.)